ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-36. Your co-worker, an postgraduate student at M.I.T, suggests using the following activa- tion functions in a MLP.
+Q. Your co-worker, an postgraduate student at M.I.T, suggests using the following activa- tion functions in a MLP.
 Which ones can never be back-propagated and why?

 1. $f(x) = |x|$